-The Director of the Center is Gregory Nagy, who is concurrently the Francis Jones Professor of Classical Greek Literature at the Harvard campus in Cambridge.
-He is resident at the Center in Washington, where Current Fellows, elected annually, pursue research in one of the world’s premier research libraries.
-Conferences and programs are a regular part of the educational mission of the Center.
-New initiatives, such as the Virtual Center, will expand this mission far beyond the Center’s campus in Washington.
+The Director of the Center is Mark J. Schiefsky, who is concurrently the C. Lois P. Grove Professor of the Classics at Harvard University in Cambridge.
+At the Center in Washington, annually-elected Fellows pursue research in one of the world’s premier research libraries.
+Conferences and programs are a regular part of the educational mission of the Center, while new initiatives in online teaching, research, and discussion projects have expanded this mission far beyond the Center’s campus in Washington.

 Below is a list of in-print works in this collection, presented in series order or publication order as applicable.Sort by title, author, format, publication date, or price »

 The literary genres given shape by the writers of classical antiquity are central to our own thinking about the various forms literature takes.
 Examining those genres, the essays collected here focus on the concept and role of the author and the emergence of authorship out of performance in Greece and Rome.